-The 2020 Ford Mustang combines modern convenience with retro style.
+The 2021 Ford Mustang combines modern convenience with retro style.
 It has an upscale cabin that offers high-quality materials and more trunk space, with a wide trunk opening.
 There is 13.5 cubic feet of trunk space in the standard Mustang Fastback, with rear seats that fold down for extra room.
-Convertible models offer 11.4 cubic feet of space.
-For a sports car that is a good amount of room.
+Convertible models offer 11.4 cubic feet of space and for a sports car that is a good amount of room.
 The Mustang seats two in the front and two in the back, with its focus on its two front seats.
 Both the driver and passenger have plenty of comfortable space and well-bolstered seats.
 Cloth seats are standard, but higher models offer full leather upholstery with heated and ventilated front seats.

-The 2020 Chevrolet Camaro’s cabin is stylish and front seating is also spacious, but its interior is less impressive with lower quality materials than the Mustang.
+The 2022 Chevrolet Camaro’s cabin is stylish and front seating is also spacious, but its interior is less impressive with lower quality materials than the Mustang.
 This Camaro seats four people with a decent amount of space up front, but the trunk only gives you 9.1 cubic feet of space in coupe models and 7.3 cubic feet in convertibles.
-With its tight seating, Its back seats are less than desirable for most passengers.
+With its tight seating, its back seats are less than desirable for most passengers.
 You'll have a hard time carrying any large cargo in this trunk.
 Driver visibility is limited because of small windows and a high beltline, so you may want to get safety features like blind spot monitoring to help you out.

 The Camaro comes standard with a 275-horsepower turbocharged four-cylinder engine.
 There are three available engines that have plenty of power and quick acceleration: a 335-horsepower V6, a 455-horsepower V8, and a 650-horsepower V8.
 The track-oriented 1LE package is now available with the 10-speed automatic transmission on V-8-powered SS models.
 Camaro’s base engine averages 22/31 mpg city and highway.
 You’ll see a reduction in mileage on more powerful engines, with the V6 at 19/29 mpg city and highway and the V8 13/21 mpg city and highway.
-With eight trims to choose from, Camaro’s starting price for the 1LT is $25,000 and ranges to $62,000 for the ZL1.
+With eight trims to choose from, Camaro’s starting price for the 1LT is $26,695 and ranges to $64,195 for the ZL1.

 A rearview camera is a standard driver assistance feature in the Mustang.
-Available options include an adaptive cruise control, blind spot monitoring, rear cross traffic alert, automatic high-beam headlights, lane departure warning, forward collision warning, pedestrian detection, forward automatic emergency braking, rear parking sensors, and rain-sensing windshield wipers.
+Available options include an adaptive cruise control, blind spot monitoring, rear cross-traffic alert, automatic high-beam headlights, lane departure warning, forward collision warning, pedestrian detection, forward automatic emergency braking, rear parking sensors, and rain-sensing windshield wipers.
 Wi-Fi hotspot is available as well as Ford's Sync 3 infotainment system.
 Its latest technology has a clean design and a simple interface that comes with Apple CarPlay, Android Auto, and an impressive stereo.
 Ford Sync Connect comes standard, which allows users to control and monitor their vehicles through a smartphone app.

 The Chevy Camaro comes standard with a rearview camera and the Teen Driver system.
-Available safety features include forward collision warning, blind spot monitoring, rear parking sensors, and rear cross traffic alert.
-The Chevrolet Camaro comes with the Infotainment 3 system and a 7-inch touch screen, a six-speaker audio system, a Wi-Fi hot spot, two USB ports, Bluetooth, Apple CarPlay, and Android Auto.
+Available safety features include forward collision warning, blind spot monitoring, rear parking sensors, and rear cross-traffic alert.
+The Chevrolet Camaro comes with the Infotainment 3 system and a 7-inch touch screen, a six-speaker audio system, a Wi-Fi hotspot, two USB ports, Bluetooth, Apple CarPlay, and Android Auto.
 Convertible models also come with a power-folding soft top.